-Let’s take a look at what PCI DSS 4.0 compliance involves and how you can make sure you’re abiding by the 12 PCI DSS requirements.
+Let’s take a look at what PCI DSS 4.0 compliance involves and how you can make sure you’re complying with the newly updated PCI DSS v.4.0 requirements.

 In a world where cash is no longer king, the protection of your customer payment data has become non-negotiable.